arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-4.md

 type Parser<'a> = Input -> Rest * Result<'a, ParseError>
 ```

-Notice the position of `Rest`: in one case it is external to `Result`;
+Notice the position of `Rest`: in one case it is part of the
-in the other, it is part of the successful case of `Result`.
-Both
+successful case of `Result`, in the other it is external to `Result`.
-approaches are viable and both will throw a wreck on the code we have
+Both approaches are viable and both will throw a wreck on the code we
-written so far, making it apparent that we coupled the error
+have written so far, making it apparent that we coupled the error
 handling concern (the *effectful logic*) with the parsing logic.
 Let's use the first signature.